 Requests for case cancellation can be emailed to firstname.lastname@example.org

-Please include your lender name, email address, telephone and contact information, and case number.
+Please include your lender name, 10-digit FHA Lender ID, email address, telephone and contact information, and case number.
 Please do not send a request multiple times.
 Include “Case Cancellation” and the FHA Case Number in the subject line.

 Please attach a completed Case Cancellation Request form and follow the instructions on the form.